w3c/trace-context/spec/21-http_response_header_format.md

 #### trace-flags

-Similar to the `trace-flags` field in the `traceparent` request header, this field is hex-encoded.
+Similar to the `trace-flags` field in the `traceparent` request header, this is a hex-encoded <a data-cite='!BIT-FIELD#firstHeading'>8-bit field</a> that provides information about how a callee handled the trace.
+The same requirement to properly mask the bit field value when interpreting it applies here as well.

 The current version of this specification (`00`) supports only two flags: `sampled` and `random-trace-id`.

-This is an <a data-cite='!BIT-FIELD#firstHeading'>8-bit field</a> that provides information about how a callee handled the trace.
 These flags are recommendations given by a callee rather than strict rules to follow for three reasons:

 1. An untrusted callee may be able to abuse a tracing system by setting these flags maliciously.
 2. A callee may have a bug which causes the tracing system to have a problem.